-PSF Policy 1.2.1: The County, with the assistance of the Planning Commission, shall report on growth and development trends within the County to the School Board.
+PSF Policy 1.1.22.1: The County and, with the assistance of the Planning Commission, shall report on growth and development trends within the County to the School BoardDistrict as.
 The County and the Planning Commission shall provide the information and follow the procedures specified in Section 1.3.3 of the Interlocal Agreement.
-The School Board will use the information to distribute student enrollment by concurrency service area to make the most efficient use of public school facilities.
+The School Boardshall utilize both the student population projections and will use the information to distribute student enrollment by concurrency service areaConcurrency Service Area (CSA) to make the most efficient use of public school facilitiesstudent enrollment and student projections based on Concurrency Service Areas (CSA) to inform its capital planning efforts.